Download Restriction

 How It Works in FlipLink

-FlipLink's [Privacy & Access Control](/features/privacy-and-access-control) settings let you toggle download permissions on or off for each publication.
+FlipLink's [Privacy & Access Control](/features/privacy-and-access-control) settings let you toggle download permissions on or off for each publication independently.
 When downloads are restricted, the PDF download option is removed from the viewer toolbar.
-Readers can still flip through pages, zoom in, and use all interactive features, but they cannot extract the original file.
-You can change this setting at any time without generating a new share link.
+Readers can still flip through pages, zoom in, use the table of contents, and interact with all other viewer features — but they cannot extract the original file.
+You can change this setting at any time without generating a new share link, and different publications can have different download policies based on their sensitivity or business purpose.

 Related Features